JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

 `scan-pentest.yml` runs after "Build Docker Images" completes for a nightly or tagged (`v**`) release — so it scans the freshly published all-in-one image — and on manual dispatch.
-It runs the full DAST template set to completion.
+It runs the full DAST template set within a bounded time window (a per-scan shell timeout under a step `timeout-minutes` backstop); if the limit is reached the scan stops and the report is built from partial results.
 It is **report-only** — it never fails the build.

 Flow: